 (B) Mailed; or

-(C) Sent by facsimile transmission.
+(C) Sent by electronic transmission.

-(iii) Documents filed by facsimile transmission must be transmitted to the Secretary in accordance with instructions provided by the Secretary in the notice of revocation.
-An institution filing by facsimile transmission is responsible for confirming that a complete and legible copy of the document was received by the Secretary.
+(iii) Documents filed by electronic transmission must be transmitted to the Secretary in accordance with instructions provided by the Secretary in the notice of revocation.

-(iv) The Secretary discourages the use of facsimile transmission for documents longer than five pages.

 (4)(i) The designated department official making the decision concerning an institution's request for reconsideration of a revocation is different from, and not subject to supervision by, the official who initiated the revocation of the institution's provisional certification.
 The deciding official promptly considers an institution's request for reconsideration of a revocation and notifies the institution, by certified mail, return receipt requested, of the final decision.
 The Secretary also may transmit the notice by other, more expeditious means, if practical.